 )

-- Start position: looking from the end of the string, skip 3 hypens.
+- Start Position: Looking from the end of the string, skip 3 hyphens.
 The next hyphen you find is your starting position (so the 4th one from the end).

-- End position: from your starting position, look for the first hyphen you find starting from the end.
+- End Position: From your starting position, look for the first hyphen starting from the end.

 // Returns "22"